SHOFLO/.github/pull_request_template.md

 - [ ] I understand the code I'm editing and the potential risks to production associated with this change
 - [ ] I have checked to make sure the code in this change is DRY
 - [ ] This change does not require any other change and can be independently deployed
-- [ ] I have taken downmerge of main in my branch and performed testing

 ##### Unit tests
 - [ ] I have added unit tests